okasutarto/my-portofolio/README.md

 This application can be deployed to various platforms:

+- **Vercel (Recommended):**
+  - Frontend: Connect your repository for automatic deployment
+  - API: Deploy the `my-portfolio-api` folder as a serverless function
-- **Netlify/Vercel:** Connect your repository for automatic deployment
+- **Netlify:** Connect your repository for automatic deployment
 - **GitHub Pages:** Run `npm run build` and deploy the dist folder
 - **Custom Server:** Deploy the built files to your web server

+### Vercel Deployment

+1. Import your repository to Vercel
+2. Set up environment variables in Vercel dashboard
+3. The API will be automatically deployed from `my-portfolio-api`

 ## Troubleshooting